Yash-Garg/TelegramCompanion-1/README.md

 # Setup

+#### First you need t create a postgress database.
+You can create one following the instructions below.

+* Install postgress.

+`sudo apt-get update && sudo apt-get install postgresql`

+* Change to a postgress user.

+`sudo su - postgres`

+* Create a new user for your database.
+Replace YOUR_USER with the desired user name.

+`createuser -P -s -e YOUR_USER`

+* Create a new database table.
+Change YOUR_USER with the user you used above and YOUR_DB_NAME the desired database name.

+`createdb -O YOUR_USER YOUR_DB_NAME`

+* Change YOUR_USER and YOUR_DB_NAME with the user and database name you used above.

+`psql YOUR_DB_NAME -h YOUR_HOST YOUR_USER`

+This will create a database and you can connect to it using the terminal.
+But we will use it to create a URL that you'll use in the config.env file.
+By default, your hostname should be 0.0.0.0 and the port should be 5432.

+Now build your database URL:

+`postgres://username:password@hostname:port/db_name`

-#### Before starting the bot you have to configure it as per your requirements.
+#### Now before starting the companion you have to configure it as per your requirements.
 > -   Create a config.env file.
 Follow the example from sample.config.env.
-> -   Write the config values in the created file.
+> -   Write the config values explained below in the created file.

 #### The available config values are: